crashinvaders/gdx-basis-universal/README.md

 </details>

 ### Cool, how do I turn my images into Basis textures?
-You can use the [command-line tool](https://github.com/BinomialLLC/basis_universal/releases) or build the encoder from the [sources](https://github.com/BinomialLLC/basis_universal) yourself.
+[GDX Texture Packer GUI](https://github.com/crashinvaders/gdx-texture-packer-gui) has full support for encoding the atlases as Basis Universal files.

-As of now, there's no a web-based encoder or a desktop GUI tool to convert to the Basis format.
+You can also use the official [command-line tool](https://github.com/BinomialLLC/basis_universal/releases) or build the encoder from the [sources](https://github.com/BinomialLLC/basis_universal) yourself.

-But don't be discouraged, there is a number of convenient options that will be available for that purpose soon.
+There could be some other options (even potentially encoding in the browser), but I'm not aware ATM and it's worth googling.

 > Please read the ["Texture format notes"](#texture-format-notes) and ["Feature support notes"](#basis-universal-feature-support-notes) sections before encoding your textures.